 The VACC is supported by a tiered, pay-per-use policy.
-All users of the VACC elect to join one of three tiers on a yearly basis.
-We also offer additional storage to users.
-The combined income from all paying users supports a full-time IT professional who facilitates our goals to expand and maintain the VACC.
-Currently, UVM provides financial support for hardware and maintenance.
+All account owners of the VACC elect to join (or are placed into) one of three tiers on a yearly basis.
+We use the UVM fiscal year calendar.
+The combined income from all paying owners supports full-time IT professionals who facilitate software implementation, programming assistance, and scheduling needs for the researchers.

-All Memoranda of Understanding (MOUs) based on hardware purchased by VACC users are in effect.
+All Memoranda of Understanding (MOUs) based on hardware purchased by VACC account owners are in effect.
 If you purchase dedicated hardware for the VACC, you are required join Tier 2 or Tier 3.

 Payment arrangements are due by July 1st of each year.

-Tier payment may change annually dependent on UVM internal funding commitment and grants awarded to the VACC.
+Tier payment will change annually dependent on UVM’s internal funding commitment and grants awarded to the VACC.

-All three tiers enjoy full use of the VACC, with each tier being granted differing compute hours.
+All three tiers enjoy full use of the VACC, with each tier being granted differing amounts of compute units.
 Please see the table below for details.